Three cueing: History

 The three cueing and MSV methods were developed independently during the 1960s by, respectively, Ken Goodman and Marie Clay.
 The theories were based on observational research from their work with children, and both Goodman and Clay came to the conclusion that letters were a less reliable method for children figuring out words than the other two types of cues.
 They believed that strong readers were not paying attention to the letters in the words, but rather memorizing them as discrete images.
 Though there were early questions about the efficacy of the reading methods encouraged by three cueing, it nonetheless became incorporated into many reading curriculums, including Clay's Reading Recovery program.

-By the 1990s and early 2000s, research began to conclude that phonics was the necessary method of teaching reading to children, with a congressional panel in 2000 concluding that the essential components of reading instruction as "vocabulary, comprehension and phonics".
-Programs began to re-incoporate phonics around this time, although three cueing remained a part of curriculums in the approaches of balanced literacy and whole language.
-As of 2020, an estimated 75% of American teachers use three cueing.
+By the 1990s and early 2000s, research began to conclude that phonics was the necessary method of teaching reading to children, with an American congressional panel in 2000 concluding that the essential components of reading instruction were "vocabulary, comprehension and phonics".
+Programs began to re-incorporate phonics around this time, although three cueing remained a part of curriculums in the approaches of balanced literacy and whole language.
+As of 2020, an estimated 75% of American teachers used three cueing.